ptarmiganlabs/butler-ctrl-q-public/README.md

 Butler Control-Q includes unique features such as

 - View task reload chains in hierarchical tree views, similar to how QlikView's management console works.
 Example [below](#task-tree-table).
 - View task dependencies as networks, with the network nodes being Sense reload tasks and the links between nodes being task triggers.
 While this may seem like something of academic interest, it's an extremely useful tool for understanding (and fixing broken!) long, complex reload chains.
-Example [below](#task-network).
+Examples [below](#task-network).
 - Easily copy any task related information to the clipboard (just right-click, then "copy cell").
 - Export detailed task information as CSV, JSON or YAML.
 Great for debugging your Sense API integrations.
 - Easy view into what tasks are scheduled (daily, hourly, one-time etc) and what tasks don't have a schedule.